AmatosData/Getting-Data-Final-Project/README.md

 and description of variables and study design.

 Analysis Steps:
-1. Download the tidy_data.txt to your working directory
+1. Download the Samsung Data to your working directory
 2. Set working directory in r script
 3. Run the script (run_analysis.r)
+4. Output = tidy dataset called "tidy.data.comp"

 Gettin and Cleaning Data Course- Final project